dhirajsanthanam/dhirajsanthanam/README.md

 ## About Me

-Business Professional with an MBA and Master of Data Science (Monash University), backed by 8 years in stakeholder management, client engagement and sales strategy across India, US, Canada, Australia and New Zealand.
+Business Professional with an MBA and Master of Data Science (Monash University), bringing a unique combination of business acumen and technical skills across 8 years in stakeholder management, client engagement and sales strategy.

 - 🎯 Targeting **Business Analyst | Product Owner | Data Analyst** roles in Melbourne
 - 🎓 Completing **Master of Data Science** at Monash University (2026)
 - 🤝 Volunteering as **Business Analyst & Data Scientist** at Monash Assistive Technology Team (MATT)
+- 💼 Previously at **Freshworks** (SaaS, NASDAQ-listed) and **Swiggy** (food delivery, ₹100Cr GMV market)
-- 🌡️ Built **StrideSafe** — a heat-safety routing platform for Melbourne using sWBGT, OSMnx, Dijkstra and Groq LLM
+- 🌡️ Built **StrideSafe** — a heat-safety routing platform for Melbourne

 ---